rerobots/workspaces/types/multi_kobuki.md

 ## Description

-The **multi_kobuki** workspace type is an extension of the [basic_kobuki]( basic_kobuki.html) type to have more than one mobile robot.
+The **multi_kobuki** workspace type is an extension of the [basic_kobuki]( basic_kobuki) type to have more than one mobile robot.

 The workspace type has two or more compute nodes: